Leigh Hinton

 At Newport Gwent Dragons, after making his début against Glasgow Warriors he went on to make just a further seven appearances but it was a frustrating time for Hinton, and he registered just one try and two conversions in his spell in Wales.

-In his first season with the Tykes, Hinton finished the season as top points scorer in National Division One.
+In his first season with the Tykes, Hinton finished the season as the top points scorer in National Division One.

 Hinton was one of the stars of the failing Leeds Carnegie side that were relegated from the Premiership 2007/2008, and stayed loyal to Leeds when staying on at the club for a second stint in the first division.
 Hinton has just brought up 400 points for Leeds with a try against Plymouth Albion at Headingley Carnegie Stadium.

-Hinton joined National Division 3 Midlands side Rugby Lions in 2011, as one of many major signings by the club, to help with their ambitions of reaching the Premiership within 5 seasons under new owner Mike Aland.
-He reached the 200-point landmark in his 13th appearance of the 2011-12 season against Broadstreet, the team he also hit the 300-point mark against on 14 April.
+Hinton joined National Division 3 Midlands side Rugby Lions in 2011, as one of many major signings by the club, to help with their ambitions of reaching the Premiership within 5 seasons under new owner Mike Åland.
+He reached the 200-point landmark in his 13th appearance of the 2011–12 season against Broadstreet, the team he also hit the 300-point mark against on 14 April.
 On 3 March 2012, in the home match against South Leicester, Hinton broke the Lions' record for points in a season.
-Rugby won the league with two games remaining on 31 March 2012, with Hinton kicking 3 penalties (and receiving a yellow card) in a 19-14 win over Dudley Kingswinford.
+Rugby won the league with two games remaining on 31 March 2012, with Hinton kicking 3 penalties (and receiving a yellow card) in a 19–14 win over Dudley Kingswinford.
 At the end of season awards dinner, Hinton was awarded a special award for having scored the most points for the Lions in the season, finishing with 315.
 This consisted of 12 tries, 13 penalties and 108 conversions.

 In the summer of 2012, Hinton announced his retirement from Rugby.